Concentration in Public Health

 In many societies, health is considered a basic human right but, as a global community, we have yet to figure out how to guarantee health for all people.
 The solution to this problem is confounded by issues including social disparity, financial inequality, political instability, bureaucratic impediments, sustainable technology, and funding for research and project implementation.
 A cooperative and interdisciplinary approach is the norm in addressing issues of public health in the professional world.
 Oglethorpe’s Public Health concentration introduces students to the professional landscape associated with global public health and samples from a potential career trajectory that aligns with the interdisciplinary fluency, the collaborative sensibility and the foundational skill sets developed by students attending a liberal arts college.
 Upon completion of this program students will:

-- Explore a potential career path that is well-supported by a liberal arts education and develop a relevant network of mentors and professional contacts.
+- Explore and prepare for a potential career path in public health that is well-supported by a liberal arts education.

 Concentration in Public Health (TU)

 - Completion of one 4 or 5 credit hour elective from each of the following categories: Communication, STEM, Human Culture.
 A list of the eligible courses in each of the three Public Health elective categories appears at http://publichealth.oglethorpe.edu/courses/elective-categories/.
 Students should note that this list is subject to change on an annual basis as courses are added and removed from the Bulletin.

 - Completion of all the following courses:

 PBH 301 Public Health Workshop